-“I read about Rantizo in a magazine article and knew right away that drones could help me with scouting and application on our smaller fields that have trees and powerlines,” says Noll, a former soil scientist and sales agronomist.
+“I read about Rantizo in a magazine article and knew right away that drones could help with scouting and application on our smaller fields that have trees and powerlines,” says Noll, a former soil scientist and sales agronomist.
 “I don’t think I understood how impactful that decision would be.”

 “I have a wheat grower who swears his record yields from the last two years are due to switching to drone spraying,” says Noll.
 “We can reach all the edges of the field to keep everything uniform in a way that is challenging for a rig or plane.”